modera/ModeraBackendGoogleAnalyticsBundle/README.md

     new \Modera\BackendGoogleAnalyticsBundle\ModeraBackendGoogleAnalyticsBundle(),

-After bundle has been enabled you need to install required configuration properties, for this run:
+After bundle has been enabled to make sure that contributed configuration properties are installed run this command:

     modera:config:install-config-entries

+When this command is executed you will either see that some configuration property(properties) were installed or no configuration properties were installed, in latter case it means that they were automatically installed by module-bundle for you during bundle installation process.

 # Documentation